kyasan/kyasan/README.md

 - TOEIC: 935 | TOEFL: 91 | JLPT N1
 - Studied at University of Pennsylvania (Short-term program)
 - Self-taught TypeScript & Web Dev
-- Designing planner inserts, stickers, and coding tiny web apps for fun
+- Coding tiny web apps, designing planner inserts and stickers for fun
 - Preparing for 就活 as 27卒 🎓